|

 - Bible

-Study (suggestions for a Bible reading and a short
+Study (suggestions for optional Bible reading and a short

 composition or oral report related to the reading)